231tr0n/vault/docs/README.md

 # Docs
-You can try running the pkgsite executable in tools/docs to view the documentation in a web browser or run `go doc -all` to get docs of packages.
+You can try running the `go run golang.org/x/pkgsite/cmd/pkgsite@latest` to view the documentation in a web browser or run `go doc -all` in each package to read the docs of that package.